Ashley Graham Flaunts Baby Bump In Custom Figure-Hugging Iridescent Dress

 Model Ashley Graham has shied away from showing off her baby bump during her pregnancy, and the expectant mother thrilled her 9.3 million Instagram followers with her most recent post.

 The mother-to-be posted a series of images of herself wearing a stunning iridescent dress that featured ruching from her chest down, which showed off her changing figure.
 The gown shifted from a green to purple color depending on the lighting and angle.
 Graham’s ample cleavage peeked out of the garment’s top, which featured spaghetti straps.
-Although she’s sporting a growing bump, Graham still rocked strappy silver high-heeled sandals with the look.
+Although she’s sporting a growing bump, Graham still rocked strappy, silver, high-heeled sandals with the look.
 The model wore her brunette locks in soft curls, which fell over her shoulders and down her back in the images.
-Graham wore glamorous makeup with a smokey eye and deep mauve lipstick, which she combined with strategic highlights and bronzer to provide a classic look.
-The Sports Illustrated Swimsuit edition cover girl accessorized with large hoop earrings, several rings, and a black clutch.
+Graham wore glamorous makeup with a smoky eye and deep mauve lipstick, which she combined with strategic highlights and bronzer to provide a classic look.
+The Sports Illustrated: Swimsuit Edition cover girl accessorized with large hoop earrings, several rings, and a black clutch.

-In the caption, Graham noted that she presented The Council of Fashion Designers of America, Inc. (CFDA) Vogue Fashion Fund award to designer Christopher John Rogers.
+In the caption, Graham noted that she presented the Council of Fashion Designers of America, Inc. (CFDA) Vogue Fashion Fund award to designer Christopher John Rogers.
 Rogers created the gown, which he called a custom iridescent Mint and Grape Slushie, that the model wore for the fashion event.

 “ICONIC!
 Thank you for wearing it so well,” wrote the gown’s designer, including three green heart emoji.

 Fans adored the look as well as the glimpse at the model’s ever-changing body.
-Within minutes 116,000 Instagram users hit the “like” button in support of Graham’s latest post.
+Within minutes, 116,000 Instagram users hit “like” in support of Graham’s latest post.
 Plus, almost 450 people took time to write a comment in the reply section praising the expectant mother’s fashion as well as expressing awe at her choice in footwear.

 “Boomin!
 I needed this when I was pregnant, absolutely gorgeous,” a follower replied.